 The AromaLoc™ Solution

-wine.
+s of wine.
 Even if your wine is good now, AromaLoc™ will make it better.

 Most winemakers think a cold fermentation is required to produce an aromatic wine because it is generally thought that more aromas are produced during cold fermentation.
-Cool fermentations take longer to complete, are harder to control, expensive to cool and subsequently tie up both your resources and tank space.
+Cool fermentations take longer to complete, are harder to control, expensive to cool and tie up both your resources and tank space.
 While this can lead to some aromas being retained, there is evidence that warmer fermentations actually produce more aromas.
 The problem with conventional warmer fermentations is that the rate of CO2 production is high and this strips the aroma faster.
 Plus, warmer liquids do not retain dissolved aromas in the same concentration as cold liquids.
 We are conducting white wine trials at 20-25C temperatures and are finding that AromaLoc™ can preserve these previously lost aromas and make a superior product while shortening the fermentation.

 The best time to operate AromaLoc™ 5000 is of great interest to us and we have anecdotal evidence that, for wine, it is best to start the machine around peak fermentation and continue its use until about 1.000 specific gravity.
 Shorter periods of use, starting just prior to peak and continuing for 2-4 days during active fermentation, also have proven beneficial.
 We are always trialing how to better use the AromaLoc™ 5000 to produce the best finished product.